 - Ear pads smaller than headphones with similar style

 Passive noise isolation is another great addition to these.
 If you want to just cut out the outside world and focus on the music, these are definitely worth checking out.
 When you read reviews of various headphones, many people report they don’t last long when used for a number of hours daily.
-V-MODA XS headphones aren’t one of those.
+V-MODA Crossfade M-100 headphones aren’t one of those.
 Like other headphones from V-MODA family, these fold nicely and come with a hard carry case which makes them a great choice if you’re looking for portable headphones.

 Let’s read a few buyers’ reviews on Amazon:

 I went through one of my playlists that includes a variety of music types, and the audio quality was superb.
 Vocals had excellent clarity, and the range of sound was very good with rich trebles and solid bass.
 Even at the maximum volume, there was virtually no noticeable distortion.